raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: GDAL
 ---

-The Geospatial Data Abstraction Library is an open-source, cross-platform set of libraries and low-level tools for working with geospatial data in many formats.
+The Geospatial Data Abstraction Library (GDAL) is an open-source, cross-platform set of libraries and low-level tools for working with geospatial data in many formats.

 #### Documentation